 Statistics Canada reserves the right to edit, refuse or remove any post, question or comment that does not comply with the rules listed below.
-Users acting contrary to these rules may be temporarily or permanently excluded from Statistics Canada's social media accounts (Facebook, Twitter, YouTube) or its online discussion platforms (Chat with an Expert, StatCan Blog, Question of the Month).
+Users acting contrary to these rules may be temporarily or permanently excluded from Statistics Canada's social media accounts (Facebook, Twitter, YouTube, Reddit) or its online discussion platforms (Chat with an Expert, StatCan Blog, Question of the Month).

 Your username, post, question and/or comment must not contain: